cambridgeitcollege/Website-Templates/PersonalPortfolio/Template2/Readme.md

 # Personal Portfolio Website
-  This website is designed for the personal portfolio of web developer focusing on UI/UX Designer.
-The Contact Form doesn't work.
-You can use php code to make it work.
+  This website is designed for the personal portfolio of web developer focusing on Web Developer Designer.
+The Contact Form is perfectly working.
+You need to createsuperuser and login to the admin dashboard for the contact us details.

   This is a simple website template that you can use as a starting point for your Personal Website.
 It provides a basic structure and layout for a typical website.
 Feel free to customize it to suit your needs.